jear/Labs/Docker/README.md

 This lab is usually run in our environment that has a direct access to the Internet.
 If you want to run this lab on your site behind a corporate proxy, you will have to configure your Linux distribution and Docker to access the Internet via your proxy.

-The following instruction are available for a RHEL/Centos 7 distribution, because instructions on the Docker part are systemd based.
+The following instruction are available for a Centos 7 distribution, because instructions on the Docker part are systemd based.

  1. Get the proxy IP and port.